-Results: Ms. Danielle Jostes continues to provide leadership on equine-related philanthropy for the Department of Veterinary Science, working closely with the Gluck Equine Research Foundation Board and its chairman, Dr. Stuart Brown.
-Ms. Jostes' position is shared with UK-Ag Equine Programs and she continues to assists that program with their fund raising efforts.
-Ms. Patsy Garrett serves as the administrative assistant for Ms Jostes' position.
+Results: Ms Danielle Jostes continues to provide leadership on equine-related philanthropy for the Department of Veterinary Science, working closely with the Gluck Equine Research Foundation Board and its chairman, Dr. Stuart Brown.
+Ms Jostes' position is shared with UK-Ag Equine Programs and she continues to assists that program with their fund raising efforts.
+Ms Patsy Garrett serves as the administrative assistant for Ms Jostes' position.

-Analysis of results and reflection: Ms. Jostes has established an excellent working relationship with Dr. Stuart Brown, Chairman of the Gluck Equine Research Foundation Board of Directors, and Mr. Dermott Ryan, Chair of the GERF philanthropy committee.
-However, COVID-19 has had a significant impact on in the philanthropic efforts as evidenced by a decrease in the number and value of gifts to this department compared to the prior period.
-This decrease in overall levels of philanthropy likely reflects the reduction in the number of contacts and visits over the past year due to the pandemic.
-Nevertheless, Danielle was able to secure a number of significant gifts in support of programs at the Gluck Center.
+Analysis of results and reflection: Ms Jostes has established an excellent working relationship with Dr. Stuart Brown, Chairman of the Gluck Equine Research Foundation Board of Directors, and Mr. Dermott Ryan, Chair of the GERF philanthropy committee.

-Ongoing improvement actions: The department will continue to expand these initiatives and anticipate a return to pre-CoVID activities once the pandemic subsides.
-We will continue strive to improve communication and relationships with current and historical benefactors.
+Ongoing improvement actions: The department will continue to expand philanthropic initiatives.
+We will continue to strive to improve communication and relationships with stakeholders and potential benefactors.
+To bolster our communication efforts, the faculty have approved a position for an Asst./Assoc.
+Professor in Equine Veterinary Outreach.